 Can the physician change, add or delete my diagnosis so that I can be considered eligible for colon screening?

 No!
-The patient encounter is documented in your medical record from information you have provided as well as what is obtained during our pre-procedure history and assessment.
+The patient encounter is documented in your medical record from the information you have provided as well as what is obtained during our pre-procedure history and assessment.
 It is a binding legal document that cannot be changed to facilitate better insurance coverage.

 Patients need to understand that strict government and insurance company documentation and coding guidelines prevent a physician from altering a chart or bill for the sole purpose of coverage determination.
 This is considered insurance fraud and punishable by law with fines and/or jail time.